helgeerbe/ml_heating/README.md

 ### Prediction Mechanism

+The prediction process is orchestrated by the `find_best_outlet_temp` function and follows a multi-step pipeline to ensure both accuracy and stability:

+1.  **Fallback:** Before making a prediction, the model calculates its confidence by measuring the standard deviation of predictions from its internal decision trees.
+If this uncertainty is above `CONFIDENCE_THRESHOLD`, the system discards the ML prediction and immediately falls back to the `baseline_outlet_temp` calculated from a traditional heating curve.
-1.  **Find Best Temperature:** The core `find_best_outlet_temp` function searches a range of possible outlet temperatures (e.g., 25°C to 45°C).
+2.  **Find Best Temperature:** If confidence is sufficient, the function searches a range of possible outlet temperatures (e.g., 25°C to 45°C).
 For each candidate temperature, it runs a prediction to estimate the resulting indoor temperature.
 It selects the temperature that is predicted to get closest to the user's target.
-2.  **Prediction Smoothing:** To avoid rapid changes, the chosen temperature is smoothed using an exponential moving average with the previous prediction.
+3.  **Prediction Smoothing:** To avoid rapid, inefficient changes, the best temperature from the search is smoothed using an exponential moving average with the previous prediction.
+4.  **Dynamic Boost:** A corrective boost is applied to the smoothed temperature.
+This adjustment is based on the current error (`target_indoor_temp - actual_indoor_temp`) and helps the system react more quickly to changes.
-3.  **Smart Rounding:** The system predicts the outcome for both the `floor` and `ceil` of the smoothed temperature and chooses the integer value that yields a better result.
+5.  **Smart Rounding:** The boosted temperature is then rounded intelligently.
+The system predicts the outcome for both the `floor` and `ceil` integer values and chooses the one that is predicted to yield an indoor temperature closer to the target.
+This ensures the final output is a whole number, as required by the heat pump.
-4.  **Dynamic Boost:** A final boost is added based on the current temperature error (`target_indoor_temp - actual_indoor_temp`) to make the system more responsive.
-5.  **Fallback:** Before making a prediction, the model calculates the standard deviation of the predictions from its internal decision trees.
-If this value (a measure of uncertainty) is above `CONFIDENCE_THRESHOLD`, the system discards the ML prediction and falls back to the `baseline_outlet_temp` calculated from a traditional heating curve.

 ### Metrics: Confidence, MAE, and RMSE